 You get 5% cash back on travel through Chase, 3% back at restaurants and drugstores, and 1.5% back on all other purchases (plus an additional 1.5% cash back on everything, up to $20,000 spent the first year), with no limit on the number of points you can earn.

 You can trade your points for cash back, gift cards or travel at a rate of 1 cent per point.

 There is no minimum number of points needed to redeem for cash back.
 You can redeem any number of points for travel and pay any leftover balance with your card.
-For gift cards, points will depend on the cost denomination ($10 minimum).
+For gift cards, points will depend on the cost denomination.

 Your points will not expire as long as your account is open.
 But you will lose them if you close your account before redeeming.
 You will also lose them if Chase closes your account for any kind of fraud, abuse or lack of payment.

-Most Freedom Unlimited cardholders redeem their points for cash back.
-But Chase Freedom Unlimited isn’t necessarily the best cash back credit card on the market.
-While it does give you a respectable 1.5% rate, you might also want to consider Citi Double Cash, which gives you 2% cash back on all purchases.
+Most Chase Freedom Unlimited cardholders redeem their points for cash back.
+However, Chase Freedom Unlimited isn’t necessarily the best cash back credit card on the market.
+While it does give you a respectable 1.5% rate, you might also want to consider Citi Double Cash Card, which gives you 2% cash back on all purchases.